MashedP/dlip-pytorch-DL-good-practises/README.md

 Have fun using this as a template and source of information for your first practical session & future projects !

-This template already includes code from the first exercise of TP1.
+This template already includes code from the first exercise of TP1 for the [course](https://www.lri.fr/~gcharpia/deeppractice/index_2024.html) of Guillaume Charpiat.
 Try to adapt it for the second exercise.

 ## Project Checklist